4GroFlow/4groflow-solana-aoe-supply-chain/README.md

 - Creating an immutable and transparent supply chain history
 - Verifying the authenticity and origin of the product

-One of the main objectives of 4GroFlow is to provide open source code to facilitate the creation of more food traceability tools in the blockchain ecosystem.
+One of the main objectives of 4GroFlow is to provide **open source code** to facilitate the creation of more food traceability tools in the **Solana** ecosystem.
 We believe that transparency in the food supply chain should be accessible to all producers and consumers.

 In this first iteration, we implement the basic functionality of "tokenizing a message" as a proof of concept.